ssbc/ssb-meta-feeds/README.md

 use this API, you **must** call `sbot.metafeeds.loadState(cb)` first, and wait for `cb` to be called.

+You can also call `sbot.metafeeds.ensureLoaded(feedId, cb)` on an individual basis to make sure that `findByIdSync` will operate at the correct time when the `feedId`'s metadata has been processed in the local database.

 ### 🌻 `sbot.metafeeds.find(metafeed, visit, cb)`

 _Looks for the first subfeed of `metafeed` that satisfies the condition in